coffee2code/admin-post-navigation/readme.txt

 This plugin adds "&larr; Previous" and "Next &rarr;" links to the "Edit Post" admin page if a previous and next post are present, respectively.
 The link titles (visible when hovering over the links) reveal the title of the previous/next post.
 The links link to the "Edit Post" admin page for the previous/next posts so that you may edit them.

-By default, a previous/next post is determined by the next lower/higher valid post based on relative sequential post ID and which the user can edit.
+By default, a previous/next post is determined by the next lower/higher valid post based on the date the post was created and which is also a post the user can edit.
 Other post criteria such as post type (draft, pending, etc), publish date, post author, category, etc, are not taken into consideration when determining the previous or next post.

-How posts are navigated, and post types and post statuses to restrict navigation can be customized via filters (see Filters section).
+Users can customize how post navigation ordering is handled via the "Screen Options" panel available at the top of every page when editing a post.
+A dropdown presents options to order navigation by: 'ID', 'menu_order', 'post_date', 'post_modified', 'post_name', and 'post_title'.
+Post navigation can further be customized via filters (see Filters section).

-NOTE: Be sure to save the post currently being edited before navigating away to the previous/next post.
+NOTE: Be sure to save the post currently being edited before navigating away to the previous/next post!

 Links: [Plugin Homepage](http://coffee2code.com/wp-plugins/admin-post-navigation/) | [Plugin Directory Page](https://wordpress.org/plugins/admin-post-navigation/) | [Author Homepage](http://coffee2code.com)